jokla/jokla.github.io/_posts/2014-12-28-install-sdk-c-naoqi.md

 * Now we can run:
 `$ qibuild config --wizard`
 A file will be generated in ~/.config/qi/qibuild.xml.
 It is shared by all the worktrees you will create.
 You will be asked to choose a CMake generator, select Unix Makefiles, and to choose a IDE, choose QtCreator (or another if you use a different IDE).
+{% highlight bash %}
-`:: Please choose a generator:
+:: Please choose a generator:
 > 1 (Unix Makefiles)
 :: Please choose an IDE
 > 2 (QtCreator)